 Hope you find this freeware useful!

-TIP: Windows 7 users can use Windows 7 Folder Background Changer to change the folder backround.
+TIP: Windows 7 users can use Windows 7 Folder Background Changer to change the folder background.